| | |

 Berry Cake with Lemon Whipped Cream

-Place into the oven and bake until the top is lightly golden and a wooden skewer inserted into the center of the cake comes out clean, about 35-45 minutes, rotating pan halfway through baking.
-Let the cake cool in the pan for at least 30 minutes.
+Bake the cake by placing it into the oven and bake until the top is lightly golden and a wooden skewer inserted into the center of the cake comes out clean, about 35-45 minutes, rotating the pan halfway through baking.

 Slice the cake and top with the lemon whipped cream.
 Serve and enjoy.